 “You met Felix.
 He pays us to model gay underwear.
 Then we autograph them as souvenirs.
 We’ve been making a hundred bucks a day.
 There’ll be fifty pre-teens there today.
 They’ll go crazy if you show up.
 You two are way more popular than we are after Viscaya.
 Romeo and Juliet of Miami.

 “They’re just little kids, with their parents’ credit cards.
 The boys are a trip.
 Their girlfriends make them act gay for their amusement.
 We sing “Amazing Grace” for them, changing it to ‘Amazing Jenna,” or whatever their names are.”

-“You guys are crazy,” Jenna deferred to Michael.
+“You guys are crazy,” Jenna defers to Michael.

-“Well, I bet you dragged me over to tell me what you did to Robby to make him so subdued,” Michael complained.
+“Well, I bet you dragged me over to tell me what you did to Robby to make him so subdued,” Michael complains.

 “It’s more what Robby did.
 I caught him and beat him down so bad he was in bed for a week.”

 “We can assume you’re not going to tell us what he did.
 I’m glad you stick up for yourself with him.
 He’s my best friend but he does everything to the limit and beyond.
 He’ll really hurt someone or himself someday, if we don’t stop him from pushing others around.
 It wasn’t about Max, was it.”

 “No, wonder dog morphed into a rescue dog.
 We let him into Robby’s yard and Robby’s mom let him into his room.
 We watched through the window as Max made him get up.
 They shared bong hits every day until he recovered.”